jetsonhacks/allxon-ota-example/README.md

 One issue is that when jetson-stats is installed, it is setup for all users on the device.
 However, a particular user must register to be in the 'jtop' group to be able to use the jtop service.

-If the Jetson is logged into a user, and you only have one user, then consider adding the following to ota_deplay.sh :
+If the Jetson is logged into a user, and you only have one user, then consider adding the following to ota_deploy.sh :

 ```
 active_user=$(who | awk 'NR==1{print $1}')